List of Samuel L. Jackson performances

 Samuel L. Jackson is an American actor and film producer.
-A highly-prolific actor who starred in over 150 film roles to date, Jackson's films have collectively grossed over $27 billion, making him the highest-grossing live-action actor of all time as of 2021.
+A highly-prolific actor who has starred in over 150 film roles to date, Jackson's films have collectively grossed over $27 billion, making him the fourth highest-grossing live-action actor of all time as of 2026.
 (Note: Due to his large number of cameo appearances, Stan Lee is the highest-grossing actor of all time.
 As of 2021, Jackson is second.
 When cameo appearances are ignored and only live-action roles considered, Jackson is the highest-grossing actor.)

 Jackson debuted on film with a leading role in the Michael Schultz-directed Together for Days (1972).
 His other early film appearances were minor roles in films, such as Ragtime (1981), Coming to America (1988), Do the Right Thing (1989), Goodfellas (1990) and The Exorcist III (1990).
 His breakthrough role was the crack-addict Gator in Spike Lee's Jungle Fever (1991), for which Jackson won a Special Jury Prize for Best Supporting Actor at the 1991 Cannes Film Festival.
 He appeared in Jurassic Park in 1993 and, a year later, starred in the Quentin Tarantino-directed Pulp Fiction.
 For the latter film, Jackson won the BAFTA Award for Best Actor in a Supporting Role and received nominations for the Academy Award for Best Supporting Actor and a Golden Globe Award.
 In 1994, he was also nominated for a Golden Globe Award for Best Actor for his performance in Against the Wall.
 The following year, he starred opposite Bruce Willis in Die Hard with a Vengeance.
 Jackson's performance in A Time to Kill (1996) garnered him a Golden Globe nomination for Best Supporting Actor.
 He then collaborated with Tarantino on Jackie Brown (1997), for which he received a Golden Globe nomination.
 Two years later, he starred in the science fiction horror film Deep Blue Sea.